aptech/docs/docs/CR-design.rst

 ::

-    //Suppress printing of digits after the decimal place format /rd 6,0;
+    // Suppress printing of digits after the decimal place format /rd 6,0;

-    //Set the rng seed for repeatable random numbers rndseed 345425235;
+    // Set the rng seed for repeatable random numbers rndseed 345425235;

-    //Create a 4x4 matrix of random integers with a standard
+    // Create a 4x4 matrix of random integers with a standard
-    //deviation of 10
+    // deviation of 10
     x = round(10*rndn(4,4));
     print x;